OpenSourceOV/clamp-3d-printing-resources/README.md

 ## Alternatives

 Most universities will have a 3D printer... somewhere.
-Especially in the engineering departments.
+Especially in the engineering and art & design departments.
 Time to make friends with the technicians.

 ## Modifying the 3D models